SimoNonnis/Resume/resume.md

 - Learned JavaScript in deep
 - Learned all things JavaScript

+**Web Developer, July 2013 - September 2015**
-**Ignitehospitality, Digital Marketing & Branding for Hospitality, London, UK Web Developer, July 2013 - September 2015**
+*Ignitehospitality, Digital Marketing & Branding for Hospitality, London, UK*
 - Maintained existing client websites, either statics or cms driven
 - Wrote an extremely fast and lightweight Wordpress theme from scratch
 - Developed a more efficient and effective workflow to develop websites